meanbee/magento-coding-standards/_posts/css/2015-02-03-selectors.md

 {% endhighlight %}

 ###Qualifying
 Never tag-qualify.
 By qualifying selectors specificity becomes a problem.
-Always rework you're markup and class structure to address inheritance issues instead of qualifying.
+Always rework your markup and class structure to address inheritance issues instead of qualifying.

 {% highlight scss %}